Quotes: Walking the Earth

 A good traveler has no fixed plans and is not intent upon arriving.

-Jules: I'm just going to walk the Earth.
+I'm just going to walk the Earth.
+Vincent:

-Jules: You know, like Caine in Kung Fu: walk from place to place, meet people, get into adventures.
+: walk from place to place, meet people, get into adventures.
+Vincent:

-Vincent: And how long do you intend to walk the earth?
+And how long do you intend to walk the earth?
+Jules:

-Jules: Until God puts me where he wants me to be.
+Until God puts me where he wants me to be.
+Vincent:

-Vincent: And what if he don't do that?
+And what if he don't do that?
+Jules:

 Wherever I lay my hat — that's my home